Methrat0n/Geoloc/CoreOs/README.md

 ~~~

  We share the project directory to allow access to the docker-compose.yml file and all the other.
  You may wonder what the second volume does, that's where the magic happen.
-In fact, we  share the docker's socker, so that from the docker's point of view, the creation of the containers, inside the compose container, seems to happend in the host environnement.
+In fact, we  share the docker's socket, so that from docker's point of view, the creation of the containers, inside the compose container, seems to happend in the host environnement.